snooze6/dyldcheck-ios/readme.md

 ## TODO:

-1. Ensure app resizes well in all devices
-2. While testing, dump all the libraries to improve the whitelist
+1. Dump all the libraries in multiple devices to add to the whitelist